Rules

 § 3 TECHNICAL REQUIREMENTS

-1. For the proper functioning of the Store, the following are required:
+- For the proper functioning of the Store, the following are required:

-• a web browser supporting JavaScript and cookies.
+- a web browser supporting JavaScript and cookies.

-2. To place an order in the Store, in addition to the requirements specified in paragraph 1, an active email account is necessary.
+- To place an order in the Store, in addition to the requirements specified in paragraph 1, an active email account is necessary.

 § 4 PURCHASES IN THE STORE

-5. The order is placed at the moment of confirming its content and accepting the Regulations by the Buyer.
+- The order is placed at the moment of confirming its content and accepting the Regulations by the Buyer.

-6. Placing an order is equivalent to concluding a contract between the Buyer and the Seller.
+- Placing an order is equivalent to concluding a contract between the Buyer and the Seller.

 § 5 PAYMENTS

-1. Payment for the placed order can be made, depending on the Buyer's choice, by:
+Payment for the placed order can be made, depending on the Buyer's choice, by:

-• via the Shopify Payments platform, which supports, among others: BLIK, payment cards (Visa, MasterCard, Maestro), Apple Pay, Google Pay, Klarna, Przelewy24,
+• payment card: Visa, Visa Electron, MasterCard, MasterCard Electronic, Maestro,• via the Shopify Payments platform, supporting, among others: BLIK, payment cards (Visa, MasterCard, Maestro), Apple Pay, Google Pay, Klarna, Przelewy24,

-5. By making purchases in the Store, the Buyer accepts the use of electronic invoices by the Seller.
+By making purchases in the Store, the Buyer accepts the use of electronic invoices by the Seller.
 The Buyer has the right to withdraw their acceptance.

 § 6 ORDER FULFILLMENT

-2. Products offered in the Store may be:
+Products offered in the Store may be:

-4. In the case of an order including products with different fulfillment times, the order will be fulfilled within the time appropriate for the product with the longest fulfillment time.
+- If an order includes products with different fulfillment times, the order will be fulfilled within the time appropriate for the product with the longest fulfillment time.

-5. Products purchased in the Store are delivered – depending on the delivery method chosen by the Buyer:
+Products purchased in the Store are delivered – depending on the delivery method chosen by the Buyer:

-1. via a courier company,
+- via courier company,

-2. to InPost parcel lockers,
+- to InPost parcel lockers,

-3. electronically – to the email address provided by the Buyer (in the case of Digital Content).
+- electronically – to the email address provided by the Buyer (in the case of Digital Content).

-7. In the case of personal pickup, the goods will be ready for pickup within the order fulfillment time indicated in the Store.
+- If personal collection is chosen, the goods will be ready for collection within the order fulfillment time indicated in the Store.

 § 7 RIGHT OF WITHDRAWAL FROM THE CONTRACT